 Michelle, great to speak with you again.
 Last time we chatted about your leadership journey, this time I want to dive in a bit on the utilization management profession – what the future holds and what trends have shaped or will shape the industry.
 What’s the state of utilization management right now?

-As utilization management transitions to the future, what are the biggest opportunities you see?
+As the future of utilization management approaches, what are the biggest opportunities you see?